Cloud-Schematics/iks-logging-and-monitoring/README.md

 # Container Logging and Monitoring Setup

 This module will automatically deploy Logging and Mornitoring agents onto your Kubernetes on VPC Cluster.
-You can either bring your own logging and monitoring instances or provision them with this architecture.
-This can be run on [IBM Schematics](https://cloud.ibm.com/schematics) or in your local environment.
+In this example a LogDNA and Sysdig instance are created, but the [logging_and_monitoring](./logging_and_monitoring) module can be used on it's own if you already have an instance provisioned.

 ---